aviravi2165/event_management_with_test_cases/README.md

     - Seeding Data - (npm run seed)
         I have created script to start the seeding process
     - I am using "env-cmd" for executing comands an environment from an env file in both prod and test environement.
+    - I am using mongodb Atlas for the database

 ===========Dependancy===========
 devDependencies
      - env-cmd